Top tips for empty nesters: how to downsize

 Have a good sort out

 Many people panic at the thought of downsizing.
 “How am I going to fit everything in my 4-bed house into a 2-bed?”.
 If you’re having thoughts along these lines, then don’t panic.
-You will make everything fit, because at the end of the day, it has to.
+You will make everything fit because, at the end of the day, it has to.
 However, you will have to put the hard work in before you move and have a good clear out.

 Things you may have held onto for years, just incase you might need it, will have to go.
 It’s time to be tougher on yourself.
-Obviously some things will hold deep sentimental value for you (we’re not suggesting you just throw these out on a whim) but there will be certain things that you know, deep down, you could live without.
+Obviously, some things will hold deep sentimental value for you (we’re not suggesting you just throw these out on a whim) but there will be certain things that you know, deep down, you could live without.

 Approach it as though you’re having a spring clean, a house detox.
 You’ll feel cleansed and more optimistic about the move afterwards.
 Read our article on the art of decluttering, to see how you can start your house detox.

 All in all, the timing needs to be right for you but sometimes it can be difficult keeping a clear head when your emotions are involved, so it’s always worth speaking to a mortgage adviser.
 They can help you look at the situation from a logical point of view, so you can weigh up whether now is the right time for you to make the move and downsize.
-If you decide it is, then your our mortgage advisers can search over 11,000 mortgage products, recommending the ones that are most suitable for you.
+If you decide it is, then your our mortgage advisers can search thousands of mortgage products, recommending the ones that are most suitable for you.